Permaculture Teacher Training with Focus on Children

 Ready to inspire others with permaculture?

-The Permaculture Teacher Training with Focus on Children (PTTC) an exciting opportunity for you to learn to teach permaculture creatively to people of all ages.
-Whether you are intending to teach in communities, in schools, in kindergartens/nurseries, in higher education or simply to your own children.
-We want you to be equipped with the skills you need to help children and adults learn permaculture in a fun and meaningful way.
+The Permaculture Teacher Training with Focus on Children (PTTC) is an exciting opportunity for you to learn to teach permaculture creatively to people of all ages.
+Whether you are intending to teach in communities, gardens, woods, schools, kindergartens/nurseries, higher or further education, or simply to your own children, we will equip you with the skills you need to help children and adults learn permaculture in a fun and meaningful way.
 This intensive training will provide you with an invaluable toolkit to use throughout your life!

 Why this training?